research41232/Hyp-Gen-via-EMM/README.md

 4. Use EMM to discover interpretable subgroups where the structural model deviates from the global pattern:
     1. Select features to include in the descriptive space.
 In this work, we included observable attributes that are not elements of the structural model itself;
     2. Choose an appropriate depth (the maximum number of conditions that can describe a subgroup);
     3. Choose an appropriate quality function and set the desired parameters.
 We provide a choice of several quality functions in [SEM_model_target.py](PLS-SEM-extension/SEM_model_target.py).
-In this work, we employ `SEMQFEntropyCI`, which rewards paths which have a statistically significant difference from the global model.
+In this work, we employ `SEMQFEntropyCIComplement`, which rewards paths which have a statistically significant difference from the complement model.
 Subgroup size is moderated by an entropy measure.
 ```
 import pysubgroup as ps
 all_cols = df.columns.tolist()